xrdocs/programmability/_tutorials/do-you-speak-yang.md

   - You can download the entire running configuration from a device.
   - You can only use a partial configuration.

 As of October 2021, the YANG coverage feature do **not** support IOS XR and NXOS.
-This should come soon.
 {: .notice--warning}

+On IOS XR, you can get the equivalent NETCONF filter for a given configuration by running the command `show run | xml`.
+It will print the equivalent configuration in XML format.
+{: .notice--info}

 In this example, we are going to download the full running configuration from a device.
 The device information should already be configured in YANG suite as we saw earlier in this tutorial.
 You can skip `step 1` if you don't want to sync-up from a device and paste a configuration.

 To check a configuration YANG coverage, follow the below steps: